nneubarth/tennis/README.md

 # tennis
 gender differences in tennis performances

--Analysis of tennis data from the top 50 players in men's and women's tennis by someone who knows nothing about tennis.
+-Analysis of tennis data from the top 50 players in men's and women's tennis by someone who knows nothing about tennis. <br>
--Explored gender differences in tennis performances and found that tennis players cluster into two types that roughly correlate with gender.
+-Explored gender differences in tennis performances and found that tennis players cluster into two types that roughly correlate with gender. <br>
 -Andy Murray and Serena Williams are anomalous with respect to gender.